No Matter the Cost, Part 1

 “So you won’t speak with me?”

-“I am being held without charges, nor any trial, unless a trial was held while I was incapacitated.”
+“I am being held without charges, nor any trial unless such was done while I was incapacitated.”

 The doctor shrugged his shoulders.

 “So, no conviction,” gathered Cameron.
-“To be truthful, isn’t it a little late to be investigating a crime after I’ve been incarcerated?”
+“To be truthful, isn’t it a little late to be collecting evidence after I’ve been incarcerated?”

 “If you want me to believe you’re innocent.
 Talk to me.”